Referral for Services

 Click here for more information on the Self Referral Process

-APEX Program: Through funding from the Department of Behavioral Health and Developmental Disabilities, the APEX Program offers school support for students who are living with mental, emotional, behavioral, and substance use issues.
+Through funding from the Department of Behavioral Health and Developmental Disabilities, the APEX Program offers school support for students who are living with mental, emotional, behavioral, and substance use issues.
 The GA APEX Program provides in-school mental health counselors that serve as a resource for students, as well as, staff.
 Perhaps the greatest benefit that the program provides is the ability to link students and their families to the mental health services they need in their home communities.

-APEX School Referral
+APEX Services Online Referral Form

-Behavioral Health/Substance Abuse: The agency provides a full array of mental health and substance abuse services to adults with a wide range of behavioral, psychiatric, and/or substance abuse disorders.
+The agency provides a full array of mental health and substance abuse services to adults with a wide range of behavioral, psychiatric, and/or substance abuse disorders.
 Outpatient treatment modalities include diagnostic assessments, individual, group, and family therapy, as well as psychiatric evaluations and medication.

-Intellectual and Developmental Disabilities: This is a CARF International accredited program designed to promote independent advancement for persons with intellectual and/or developmental disabilities (I/DD).
+This is a CARF International accredited program designed to promote independent advancement for persons with intellectual and/or developmental disabilities (I/DD).
 In keeping with the agency’s mission to serve and enhance the lives of every member of our community, this program offers many opportunities for those with I/DD.
 With over 40 years of experience, this program has an outstanding reputation due to its commitment to providing individualized and community-based support and services.
 The program provides year-round, quality-driven social, recreational, vocational, and programs.

-Project Light: Project Light is a service offered by Bridge Health to assist individuals aged 16 to 30 who are experiencing symptoms of psychosis (hearing voices, seeing things, delusions, odd speech or behavior, etc.) for the first time or within the past two years.
-It is among the agency’s most intensive services, providing frequent contact with a small caseload of individuals to help them understand their diagnosis, provide counseling, case management, and skills training, peer support, education and employment assistance, and medication therapy in order to help them overcome these newfound symptoms and learn to thrive.
+Project Light is a service offered by Bridge Health to assist individuals aged 16 to 30 who are experiencing symptoms of psychosis (hearing voices, seeing things, delusions, odd speech or behavior, etc.) for the first time or within the past two years.
+It is among the agency’s most intensive services, providing frequent contact with a small caseload of individuals to help them understand their diagnosis, provide counseling, case management, and skills training, peer support, education and employment assistance, and medication therapy to help them overcome these newfound symptoms and learn to thrive.
 These services are provided not only in the clinic but in the individuals’ homes and the community.
 When fully staffed the team consists of a prescriber, a licensed clinician, a bachelor-level paraprofessional, a Certified Peer Specialist, a family specialist, an education/employment specialist, and a part-time Registered Nurse.
 To be eligible for these services with Bridge Health, an individual must be between 16 and 30 years old, have experienced symptoms of psychosis within the past two years, and live within Bridge Health’s service area.

-Project Light Referral
+Project Light Online Referral Form

-Supported Employment/Supported Education (SEED) program
+Supported Employment/Supported Education (SEED) Services

 The program is for emerging adults ages 16-26.
 The purpose of Supported Education is to assist youth and emerging adults with their educational goals.
 This service is available while the individual is enrolled in mental health services with Bridge Health.